Kill the Moonlight (film): Synopsis

 A stock car racer blows a rod and his car catches fire.
 To raise money to get back into the game he works as fish hatchery worker, toxic waste cleaner, drug peddler and thief.
-Director Steve Hanft, captures the ridiculous life of a complete and total loser in slices of life as his surreal illegal days unfold in a different kind of narrative that casually leaves out plot and resolution.
+Director Steve Hanft captures the life of a loser in slices of life as his surreal illegal days unfold in a different kind of narrative that casually leaves out plot and resolution.